 Parking at Cathedral Grove

 Parking is free at Cathedral Grove but it is limited to around twenty angled spots on either side of the road (approx forty total).
-Do not cross the highway to park.
+As of 2022, it is not possible to cross the highway to park.

 Driving an RV?
 Unfortunately, there is no dedicated RV parking at Cathedral Grove and the parking spots are on the smaller side.
 It is possible you may not be able to park, depending on the size of your vehicle and how busy Cathedral Grove is when you visit.